fspofficial/offline-e4mc/README.md

 A- This mod can be used with [e4mc](https://modrinth.com/mod/e4mc) mod which allow players without an official minecraft account (cracked/offline accounts) can join your hosted server.

 ### Q- Do I need to apply this mode both host and client side?
 A- You don't need to install e4mc on both sides.
-Only need to apply this mod on **Host side**
+Only need to apply this mod on **host side**

 ### Q- There is an problem with the mod, what can I do?
-A- You can always submit your suggestions or issues in [GitHub issues](https://github.com/fspofficial/offline-e4mc/issues) or our [Discord Server](https://discord.gg/ADeQV9dd5k).
+A- You can always submit your suggestions or issues on [GitHub issues](https://github.com/fspofficial/offline-e4mc/issues) or our [Discord Server](https://discord.gg/ADeQV9dd5k).

 ### Q- Code?
-A- Yes, It's completely OpenSource and the code is on [Github](https://github.com/fspofficial/offline-e4mc).
+A- Yes, It's completely open source and the code is on [Github](https://github.com/fspofficial/offline-e4mc).

 ## Build the mod by yourself (in Github Codespace)
-Create a codespace on main branch by clicking on the green buttons as shown below 👇
+Create a codespace on the main branch by clicking on the green buttons as shown below 👇

 ![image](https://github.com/user-attachments/assets/a2878c90-7aaf-4e53-9599-04d344190dbc)